bougui505/blog/_posts/2016-02-16-logical_volume_manager_(lvm).markdown

 It's a little more tricky to do.
 First, start from a rescue system (like clonezilla) on an usb stick or a CD.

-### Be sure that the filesystem you want to shrink is unmount (use the unmount command if required).
+### Be sure that the filesystem you want to shrink is unmount (use the umount command if required).

 ### Check the filesystem (here: /dev/mantrisse-vg/home)